 Don: As I said, I am very fortunate to have participated in the creation and early stages of two industries, and I’m passionate about what I do.
 I’ve had the opportunity to learn what partnerships are about and what being an entrepreneur is about.
 And I think that the resources I’ve been able to leverage as all of this has come together are completely unique and have provided me with a phenomenal opportunity.

 Phil: So I guess that’s a no then!
 Thanks so much for taking a little time to talk with our readers, Don.

 Donniel “Don” Schulman (pictured above) is General Manager, Global Finance & Administration and Supply Chain Management for IBM’s Global Process Services (GPS).
 He is responsible for sales, solutions, delivery and profitability of IBM’s F&A, Procurement and Supply Chain Management GPS worldwide.

-Posted in : Business Process Outsourcing (BPO), Captives and Shared Services Strategies, fa-bpo, Outsourcing Advisors, Outsourcing Heros, procurement-engineering-supply-chain-outsourcing, sourcing-best-practises, sourcing-change
+Posted in : Business Process Outsourcing (BPO), Captives and Shared Services Strategies, Finance and Accounting, Outsourcing Advisors, Outsourcing Heros, Procurement and Supply Chain, Sourcing Best Practises, sourcing-change